mattermost/docs/source/configure/configuration-settings.rst

 Maximum Idle Connections
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Maximum number of idle connections held open to the database.
+The maximum number of idle connections held open to the database.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"MaxIdleConns": 10`` with numerical input.                                                                               |